District of Columbia Landlord Tenant Law: FAQs

 It’s important to note that the notice period may be shorter if the tenant has violated the lease or if the landlord intends to demolish, renovate or repair the rental unit.

-How much can landlord raise rent in DC?
+How much can a landlord raise the rent in DC?

 The average tenant’s rent rise is limited to the CPI-W percentage + 2%, but not to 10%.
 Rent increases for elderly or disabled renters are limited to the CPI percentage and cannot exceed 5%.